vmware-archive/wavefront-adapter-for-istio/README.md

 ## License

-The wavefront-istio-mixer-adapter project is licensed under the Apache License, Version 2.0.
+Wavefront Istio Mixer Adapter is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.